 The afternoon commenced with a tea and biscuits reception followed by a three-course dinner.
 After dinner entertainment was provided by Barry Jackson who sang a selection of songs as well as playing the flute and saxophone.

-During the evening, the committee members and officers could circulate and chat amongst the guests.
+During the evening, the committee members and officers circulated and chatted with the guests.
 Each guest was presented with a gift to remember the evening.
 An excellent evening was enjoyed by all.